-The construction of 54 power stations, 78 dams and over 300km of underground tunnels, beginning 80 years ago, brought electricity to Highland communities, transforming the way people lived and worked.
-Now, eight decades later, we still own and operate most of these sites, using 'Scotland's original source of renewable energy' to provide cost-effective, low-carbon flexibility to Britain's energy system.
+The construction of 54 power stations, 78 dams and over 300km of underground tunnels, beginning 80 years ago, resulted in affordable electricity for Highland communities, transforming the way people lived and worked.
+Now, eight decades later, we still own and operate most of these sites, using 'Scotland's original source of renewable energy' to provide costeffective, low-carbon flexibility to Britain's energy system.